What is an emergency fund?

 It is money set aside for for expenses from emergency hospital treatment or an unexpected loss of income.

 Back here in Singapore, the conventional suggestion is also for everyone to create an emergency fund.
 Many have written about it such as this post by moneysmart.

-In my experience in financial planning, I've realised this concept of an emergency fund has little practical use.
+In my experience in financial planning, I've rarely seen emergency fund to be of much practical use.

 If you are NOT saving well, then implementing an emergency fund is a mere concept when you are living month to month.
 The root causes of your problems are MUCH deeper.

 Before we get to emergency fund myths and COVID-19, let me show you alternatives...